 The Chairman's fee includes a sum for chairing the Nomination Committee but other Committee Chairmen may receive an additional fee for that role, as does the Senior Independent Director.

-Fees for Non-Executive Directors remained static in the period, the annual fee being £48,000, with an additional annual allowance of £5,000 for chairing the Audit or Remuneration Committee.
+The fees are normally paid in cash quarterly but may be paid in shares if this is considered appropriate. | Fees for Non-Executive Directors remained static in the period, the annual fee being £48,000, with an additional annual allowance of £5,000 for chairing the Audit or Remuneration Committee.
 The role of Senior Independent Director attracts a further annual allowance of £15,000.

 The Chairman's annual fee remained unchanged at £176,000.